 She showed me the scar on her breast, exactly where the doctors had cut it out and stitched it bad, the one that I’d stood aghast seeing, how she soldiered brave right on.

-She – who was never consumed with her own pain, but always asked us about our pain — she lived not for herself, but for all those around her.
+She, who never was consumed with her own pain, but who’d always asked us about our pain, she lived not for herself, but for all those around her.

 Maybe this is really is the essence of living.

 That it’s not how long you live, but how well you live?

 Maybe it’s not about how you feel that determines your faith, but it’s your faith that ultimately determines your fate.

 She made the rest of us feel like we can overcome anything and get through everything, that we were always welcomed to her open home, and her open heart.

 She taught us that there was never a reason to fear dying, as much as to risk not fully living.

 My friend wasn’t praying for healing as much as she was praying for His will.
 She wasn’t afraid of leaving as much as she was afraid of not really living.